⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 36%

-Fees for cross-border payment transactions and currency conversion.
+Fees from cross-border payment processing and currency conversion.

 Other Revenues